 Usual domain names (the ones normally used as the global part of an RFC822 e-mail address) and their associated information, i.e., host IP addresses, mail exchanger names, etc., are stored in the DNS as a distributed database under a number of top-level domains.
-Some toplevel domains are used for traditional categories or international organisations (EDU, COM, NET, ORG, INT, MIL...).
+Some top-level domains are used for traditional categories or international organisations (EDU, COM, NET, ORG, INT, MIL...).
 On the other hand any country has its own two letter ISO country code as top-level domain (FR, DE, GB, IT, RU, ...), including "US" for USA.
 The special top-level/second-level couple IN-ADDR.ARPA is used to store the IP address to domain name relationship.
-Our proposal defines in the above structure the appropriate way to locate the X.400 O/R name space, thus enabling us to store in DNS the RFC1327 mapping data.
+This memo defines in the above structure the appropriate way to locate the X.400 O/R name space, thus enabling to store in DNS the MIXER mappings (MCGAMs).

-The RFC1327 mapping information is composed by three tables: 'table1' gives the translation from X.400 to RFC822 while 'table2' and 'gate' tables map RFC822 into X.400.
+The MIXER mapping information is composed by four tables:

+- 'table1' and 'gate1' gives the translation from X.400 to RFC822; - 'table2' and 'gate2' tables map RFC822 into X.400.

 Each mapping table is composed by mapping rules, and a single mapping rule is composed by a keyword (the argument of the mapping function derived from the address to be translated) and a translator (the mapping function parameter):